Be Prepared: Household Earthquake Safety Tips and Helpful Home Modifications to Consider

 Cover All Glass with Safety Film

 The risk of injuries from broken glass is high during and after an earthquake.
 The windows, sliding glass doors, and other glass throughout the home could shatter, leaving sharp fragments everywhere.
-Window safety film can decrease the risk of cuts and other injuries by preventing the glass from breaking into sharp shards.
+Whether you've moved into a playa vista home with a bunch of giant windows, or a venice beach property with more standard size windows, window safety film can decrease the risk of cuts and other injuries by preventing the glass from breaking into sharp shards.
 If the glass does break, it will stay relatively intact, keeping dangerous glass shards from landing on the ground and other nearby surfaces.

 Install Automatic Shutoff Valves